cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Example CBOR Certificate Compression

-The CBOR certificate compression of the X.509 in CBOR diagnostic format is
+The CBOR certificate compression of the X.509 in CBOR diagnostic format is:

 ~~~~~~~~~~~
 (